USF-HII/usf-hii.github.io/pages/hii-rc/faq.md

-**CIRCE** stands for "Central Instructional and Research Computing Environment" of [USF Research Computing](http://www.usf.edu/it/research-computing/) to provide "Big-Scale" computational resources to faculty, staff, and partners of USF.
+**CIRCE** stands for "Central Instructional and Research Computing Environment" of [USF Research Computing](http://www.usf.edu/it/research-computing/) purposed to provide "Big-Scale" computational resources to faculty, staff, and partners of USF.

 The HII/RC Cluster is a special segment of **CIRCE** combining computational and storage systems via HII grants integrated into the overall **CIRCE** environment